 The CRPS states that that consolidation within, or attached to, existing urban areas presents the most appropriate means to provide for the integrated management of all of the region's resources.
-The proposal is consistent with the CRPS that holds that well-planned LLRZ will minimise adverse effects on rural character and resources, the road network and not foreclose development options in the vicinity of urban areas.
-(Policy 5.3.1 Explanation)
+Map A identifies the site as part of an FDA and adjoining the existing urban area.

-5.3.2 Development conditions (Wider Region)

-To enable development including regionally significant infrastructure which:
+5.3.2 Development conditions (Wider Region)To enable development including regionally significant infrastructure which:

-- ensure that adverse effects are avoided, remedied or mitigated, including where these would compromise or foreclose: - a. existing or consented regionally significant infrastructure; - options for accommodating the consolidated growth and development of existing urban areas: - the productivity of the region's soil resources, without regard to the need to make appropriate use of soil which is valued for existing or foreseeable future primary production, or through further fragmentation of rural land; - d. the protection of sources of water for community supplies; - e. significant natural and physical resources; - 2. avoid or mitigate: - a. natural and other hazards, or land uses that would likely result in increases in the frequency and/or severity of hazards; - reverse sensitivity effects and conflicts between incompatible activities, including identified mineral extraction areas; and - 3. integrate with: - a. the efficient and effective provision, maintenance or upgrade of infrastructure; and - transport networks, connections and modes so as to provide for the sustainable and efficient movement of people, goods and services, and a logical, permeable and safe transport system.
+- ensure that adverse effects are avoided, remedied or mitigated, including where these would compromise or foreclose: - existing or consented regionally significant infrastructure; - options for accommodating the consolidated growth and development of existing urban areas; - the productivity of the region's soil resources, without regard to the need to make appropriate use of soil which is valued for existing or foreseeable future primary production, or through further fragmentation of rural land; - d. the protection of sources of water for community supplies; - e. significant natural and physical resources; - 2. avoid or mitigate: - a. natural and other hazards, or land uses that would likely result in increases in the frequency and/or severity of hazards; - b. reverse sensitivity effects and conflicts between incompatible activities, including identified mineral extraction areas; and - 3. integrate with: - a. the efficient and effective provision, maintenance or upgrade of infrastructure; and - transport networks, connections and modes so as to provide for the sustainable and efficient movement of people, goods and services, and a logical, permeable and safe transport system.

-The proposal enables a form and low density of development that by itself will:
+The proposal enables a form and density of development that by itself will:

-- a) avoid adverse effects on regionally significant infrastructure, - b) help focus a consolidated form of growth to Oxford. - benefit from the quality of soils on the Site in establishing a higher level of amenity and quality of environment
+- a) avoid adverse effects on regionally significant infrastructure, - b) help focus a consolidated form of growth to Rangiora, - benefit from the quality of soils on the Site in establishing a higher level of amenity and quality of environment

 The known flooding and geotechnical natural hazards on the Site have been assessed in expert reports.
 Those reports identify appropriate mitigations and measures to manage the risks from those hazards such as by specifying minimum floor levels for dwellings.
-The reports do not identify significant risks and conclude that fundamentally the Site is suitable for its re-zoned purpose.
+The reports do not identify significant risks and conclude that fundamentally the site is suitable for its re-zoned purpose.